RakshitKashyap1/Retail-Management-System_Point-of-Sale/README.md

 # Retail Management System + Point of Sale

-A full-featured retail management system with integrated POS built with Django and Tailwind CSS.
+A full-featured retail management system with integrated POS built with Python Django framework.

 ## Features